-There are many consumer IP cameras available today, but only a few, which tend to be expensive, come with good software.
+There are many consumer IP cameras available today, but only a few, come with good software.
 Cheaper cameras often have good hardware bundled with software that is difficult to use and/or insecure, and is hardly, if ever updated.

-If you already own some cameras, consider Camect if you’d like any of these:
+If you already own some cameras, consider Camect if you’d like:

 - a single way to record, access and manage the video from multiple different cameras you own.

-- your video recordings kept on your own hardware to ensure your privacy and save upstream internet bandwidth.
+- your video recordings kept on your own hardware, both to ensure your privacy and to reduce internet bandwidth usage.

-- a lower monthly cost for cloud features like easy access, activity notification, sharing, and cloud backup.
+- a lower monthly cost for cloud features (easy access, activity notification, sharing, and cloud backup).

-- alert video automatically copied to your own Google drive, or to a private Youtube channel.
+- alert video automatically backed up to your own Google drive, or to a private Youtube channel.

 - access to your cameras from your laptop or desktop rather than just from your phone.